zaddan/apx_tool_chain/src/python_files/behzad_readme.txt

         make some search

-quantification of the difference b/w two flatten and partial methods run the new apx operation for the entire test_bench_run for jpeg figure out the right power model
+quantification of the difference b/w two flatten and partial methods

+include the pareto front of the lOfAllTriedPoints

+figure out the right power model